brucezztong/ZZTong-Prefabs/README.txt

 and Intersection_03 to go with it.
 Added Ranch_01 and Vault_K9_01.
 Added all my custom Parts because parts are cool, parts are wonderful.
 Spinkled Parts into many existing POIs for some subtle variety.
 A couple of POIs changed tiers.
+Added decorations for the Wasteland.

 Introduced this modlet to GitHub for my own sanity and peace of mind.
 This should have no effect on modlet distribution, but may open up options for those who work on other projects, plus it gives me a nice backup location.
+I don't recommend consumers of this modlet pull from GitHub.

 Introduced this modlet to the GPLv3 license.
 See LICENSE.TXT and the LICENSE-NOTES.txt files for details.
 It should not represent a significant change for those of you who repackage, or curate, from this modlet.